opsone-ch/documentation/services/website.rst

 ^^^^^

 -  for stage / preview / testing access
--  password protected (User "preview", password from "htpasswd" option)
+-  password protected (User "preview", password from "preview_htpasswd" option)
 -  phpinfo enabled
 -  E-Mails get saved as file into the ~/tmp/ directory (PHP mail() only, :doc:`../development/email` for details)